-As described in Part 1000, essential QC measures may include method calibration, reagent preparation and/or standardization, assessment of each analyst's capabilities, analysis of blind check samples, determination of the method's sensitivity [method detection level (MDL, limit of detection (LOD), level of quantification level (LOQ), or minimum reporting level (MRL)], and daily evaluation of bias, precision, and laboratory contamination or other analytical interference.
+As described in Part 1000, essential QC measures may include method calibration, reagent preparation and standardization, assessment of each analyst's capabilities, analysis of blind check samples, determination of the method's sensitivity [method detection level (MDL, limit of detection (LOD), level of quantification level (LOQ), or minimum reporting level (MRL)], and daily evaluation of bias, precision, and laboratory contamination or other analytical interference.

 Some methods in Part 4000 include specific QC procedures, frequencies, and acceptance criteria.
 These are considered the minimum QCs needed to perform the method successfully.
+Use additional QC procedures when necessary to ensure that results are valid.
+Some regulatory programs may require additional QC or have alternative acceptance limits.
+In those cases, follow the more stringent requirements.